- Our Faculty

 The Ministry Guidance program provides placement assistance to ministry students by helping them develop their resumes and encouraging them to make themselves available for ministry positions.
 This service helps students gain practical experience and aids churches in finding needed leadership.

 The Department of Religion, through the Ministry Guidance program, provides an annual conference for ministers.
 The Ministry Guidance Conference, a spring event dealing with a selected ministry-related topic, is designed to assist ministers and the churches and ministries they serve in ways that will strengthen their witness and work.
 The conference also serves as an expression of gratitude and opportunities for professional development for the ministers who serve the Ministry Guidance program as internship supervisors.
 Supervisors are also encouraged to participate in the Ministry Guidance Supervisor Workshop each Fall.

 For further information, please contact the Ministry Guidance Office, (254) 710-3739.
-The Ministry Guidance Office is located on the Baylor campus in the Reynolds Conference Suite on the north end of Alexander Residence Hall and facing Baylor Avenue.
+The Ministry Guidance Office is located on the Baylor campus in Tidwell Bible Building, Religion Suite on the Garden Level.